 With those extra clicks comes extra visitors, and those extra visitors will convert into more sales and revenue.

-Although our research shows improving open and click-through rates was the most important thing to marketers, we know the main reason they want to do that is because it results in more sales and revenue.
+Although our research shows improving metrics—like open and click-through rates—was the most important thing to marketers, we know the main reason they want to do that is because it results in more sales and revenue for their brand.